patgrosse/sdk-nrf/include/zigbee/zigbee_fota.rst

 * The endpoint definition in the library includes the endpoint ID, defined with :option:`CONFIG_ZIGBEE_FOTA_ENDPOINT`.
   When using the Zigbee FOTA library, this endpoint ID cannot be used for other endpoints.
 * The Zigbee FOTA upgrades are currently only supported on the nRF52840 DK board (PCA10056).
+* The Zigbee FOTA library does not currently support bootloader upgrades.
 * In case of an MCU reset between the completion of the OTA image transfer and a postponed firmware upgrade, the upgrade will be applied immediately.

 API documentation